epics-modules/asyn/docs/source/asynDriver.rst

 drvPrologixGPIB
 ~~~~~~~~~~~~~~~
-The drvPrologixGPIB port driver was written to support <a href="https://prologix.biz/gpib-ethernet-controller.html">
+The drvPrologixGPIB port driver was written to support
-the Prologix GPIB-Ethernet controller</a>.
+`the Prologix GPIB-Ethernet controller <https://prologix.biz/gpib-ethernet-controller.html>`__.

 Configuration command is:
 ::